This guide discusses the main changes and new features of Outlook 2013 and provides several tips on how to work with or around them.

 If your mailbox is still hosted on Exchange 2003 or previous, then you can still configure it as an IMAP or POP3 account if your company has made this available to you.

-Where is the To-Do Bar?
+Where is the To-Do Bar and upcoming appointments list?

 The To-Do Bar is turned off by default in Outlook 2013.
 You can turn it back on via the View-> To-Do Bar button in the Ribbon.
 Note that it now also holds the option to show your contacts.
 To mark a contact as a favorite, search for the contacts and then right click on it to see the “Add to Favorites” option.
 You can also directly right click a contact from your Contacts folder.